-If the sportsman commits several fouls during the execution of his stroke only 2 penalty points are added to the possible other positive points (touched red ball and/or pins knocked) and allocated to the opponent player.
-There is a foul which is only penalized to the points of pins and possibly of cannons without causing a stroke "ball in hand" and without other complementary penalty:

-- if the cue-ball goes into the pins after having correctly touched the object-ball

-- indicated by "pins".
+- 1. Fouls causing penalty for the affected sportsman possibly in addition to other positive points which could have been realized with the same stroke.
+In the case of a foul all obtained points are allocated to the opponent of the player who committed the foul.
+If the sportsman commits several fouls during the execution of his stroke the value of points of each foul will be added up. - 2.
+There is a foul which is only penalized to the points of pins and possibly of cannons without causing a stroke "ball in hand" and without other complementary penalty: - if the cue-ball goes into the pins after having correctly touched the object-ball - indicated by "pins".